 Throughout the first year, we arranged video chats with second opinion doctors at several out of state hospitals as well as with a well known nutritionist who specializes in cancer protocols and a local naturopath with a specialty in oncology.
 I continued to research options and tweak our lifestyle modifications.

 We remain grateful that Ira’s day-to-day life has yet to be significantly impacted by the brain cancer or the treatments.
-While undergoing chemo, he was able to ski more than 20 times, snowshoe at altitude, go horseback riding in the snow, and swim in the Gulf of Mexico as well as the waters off of the Hawaiian Islands.
-We realize that this is not the norm.
+While undergoing chemo, he was able to ski more than 20 times, snowshoe at altitude, go horseback riding in the snow, and swim in the Gulf of Mexico.
+We celebrated life and our anniversary by traveling to Kauai.
+We realize that this is not the norm and are grateful for every moment we share together.
 Most glioblastoma patients are unable to return to an active lifestyle after surgery and treatments.

 On this page, I plan to share our experiences and what we are learning as our journey unfolds.
 Ira’s determination to beat the odds will hopefully inspire others to embrace life instead of their cancer diagnosis. #EmbraceLifeDefeatGlio

 After Ira was diagnosed with glioblastoma, he was certain he could beat the odds.
 To learn more about the people who survived terminal cancer, Sandy read Kelly Turner’s book, Radical Remission: Surviving Cancer Against All Odds and now shares what she learned.

 To bring attention to Glioblastoma, Sandy highlights Ira’s ability to embrace life after a glio diagnosis.